niallermoran/SocialAnalytics/README.md

 - Click on the 'Edit Queries' button to enter the power query editor.
 - Hit the 'Data source settings' button, then click change source and enter the full sql database server name.
 - Make sure your client IP address has been added to the firewall settings of the sql database using the Azure portal
 - Then click 'Edit Permissions' on the data source settings dialog and update the sql connection details.
+Make sure to use Databse as the type of credential and the user name and password defined when running the PowerShell script earlier
 - Click 'OK' and 'Close' and the 'Refresh Preview'
 - Assuming this all works click 'Close and Apply'
 - On the main PowerBI dialog click Refresh